Polynesian Cultural Center: Ali’i Luau vs Gateway Buffet

 Gateway BuffetGateway BuffetSelf-Guided Tour$139.95$111.96

-These “Luau” packages will offer a tour guide during your village tour to organize your tour plan and share knowledge and information about the island of Polynesia.
+Both “Luau” packages include a tour guide for the village tour, who will organize your itinerary and provide information about Polynesia.

-Super Ambassador Luau package will offer a personal tour guide just for your party.
-Ali’i Luau package will offer a group tour guide, who will be taking care of your party, as well as a few other parties together.
+The Super Ambassador Luau package provides a personal tour guide exclusively for your party, whereas the Ali’i Luau package includes a group tour guide who will also be responsible for assisting a few other parties on the tour.

-For guests with Gateway Buffet package, it will be a self guided tour.
-You can still visit all the island villages and interact with the “villagers” as they share presentations, enduring customs and the traditions of their islands.
+On the other hand, guests with the Gateway Buffet package will have a self-guided tour.
+You can still visit all the island villages and engage with the “villagers” who will share presentations and insights into the customs and traditions of their islands.

-The last thing I want to mention is the seating at the night show.
+One important consideration to keep in mind is the seating at the night show.

-Gateway Buffet Package comes with “Silver” level seating, and Ali’i Luau Package and Super Ambassador Luau, which also features dining at Ali’i Luau, comes with “Gold” and “Platinum”, respectively.
+Guests who choose the Gateway Buffet Package will have “Silver” level seating, while those who opt for the Ali’i Luau Package or the Super Ambassador Luau Package, which includes dining at Ali’i Luau, will have “Gold” and “Platinum” level seating, respectively.

 Seat LevelPackageDiningAdultChild (4-11)